emilybache/Online-Shopping-Kata/README.md

 on adding support for this delivery type to the _OnlineShopping_ class, in the 'switchStore' method.

+If Drone delivery is selected then:
+- the weight must be under 500g,
+- the Pickup Location must be a Store,
+- the delivery address must be specified,
+- the location services must confirm that the pickup location is near to the delivery address.

-When switching stores, if both current and new store support drone delivery, then the delivery type is unchanged, just the _pickupLocation_ is switched to the new store.
+When switching stores, if both current and new store support Drone delivery, then if possible, keep the delivery type unchanged.
+Just update the _pickupLocation_ to the new store.

-If you have chosen drone delivery but the new store does not support it, change the delivery type to PICKUP.
-If the old store does not support Drone delivery, but the new one does, and the delivery information is HOME_DELIVERY, and the weight of the items is under 500g, then change the delivery information type to "DRONE".
+If you have chosen drone delivery from your current store but the new store does not support it, change the delivery type to HOME_DELIVERY, or PICKUP if that's not possible.

+If the current store does not support Drone delivery, but the one you are switching to does, change to DRONE_DELIVERY if possible.

-The central warehouse does not support drone delivery.
+The central warehouse does not support Drone delivery.

-If Drone delivery is selected then the Pickup Location must be a store, and the delivery address must be specified, and the location services must confirm the pickup location is near to the delivery address.